Azure/azure-functions-templates/Functions.Templates/Documentation/documentDBIn.md

 #### Azure Cosmos DB input code example for a JavaScript queue trigger

-In this example, the Cosmos DB input binding will retrieve the document with the id that matches the queue message string and pass it to the `documentIn` binding property.
+In this example, the Azure Cosmos DB input binding will retrieve the document with the id that matches the queue message string and pass it to the `documentIn` binding property.
 In JavaScript functions, updated documents are not sent back to the collection.
-However, you can pass the input binding directly to a Cosmos DB output binding named `documentOut` to support updates.
+However, you can pass the input binding directly to a Azure Cosmos DB output binding named `documentOut` to support updates.
 This code example updates the text property of the input document and sets it as the output document.

 Input binding settings: